This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 unzip FILE NAME HERE

-Note: To use the zip and unzip command, you will need to install zip by typing the following Termux command.
+Note: To use the zip and unzip command, you will need to install the zip by typing the following Termux command.

 pkg install zip